-If the employees at an enterprise unite in a union club or the like, the shop steward must be the chairman of such club.
+If the employees at an enterprise unite in a union club or the similar, the shop steward shall be the chairman.

-If a senior shop steward has been elected, he or she must be the chairman of the club.
+Where a senior shop steward has been elected, he or she shall be the chairman of the club.

-59. Function and tasks
+59. Functions and duties

-It is the duty of the shop steward and the employer and its representative to endeavour to prevent disputes and promote cooperation between the parties at the enterprise.
+It shall be the duty of the shop steward and the employer as well as the latter's representatives to work towards the prevention of conflicts at the enterprise.

-The shop steward represents the employees eligible to vote.
-In local negotiations, both the shop steward and management must be authorised to conclude agreements that are binding on all employees.
+The shop steward represents the colleagues who constitute the electoral basis.
+In connection with local elections, both shop steward and management shall be empowered to enter into binding agreements on behalf of all employees.